 - “for whom does submitting an ACT or SAT score help?”

 - “what should one do to differentiate if they chose to not submit an SAT or ACT score?”

-The colleges were slow to come with answers and then obscured those answers by, largely, still admitting students who chose to submit test scores.
+The colleges were slow to come up with answers and then obscured those answers by, largely, still admitting students who chose to submit test scores.
 So if you find yourself confused by what “optional” really means, it is not your fault.

-In this article we compile the latest research, our own analysis, and a body of data to answer these questions to the best extent possible.
-If you would like a quick-guide, please check out our infographic.
-But if you’re looking to answer the question, “should I prepare, test, and submit an ACT or SAT test score in today’s admissions climate, given my unique situation?” then read on for guidance.
+So, if you’re looking to answer the question, “should I prepare, test, and submit an ACT or SAT test score in today’s admissions climate, given my unique situation?” then read on for guidance.

 - Should You Take the SAT or ACT?

 - Should I even prepare to take an ACT or SAT?

 - Will the school I am applying to look at the scores?

 - Will my cohort of applicants be submitting test scores, and can I reasonably score as well as them?